Aegolius funereus richardsoni

 5 Oct 1916 Inland, Clay Co (cited above).

-Of four reports, only one is documented: a specimen on display at the Hastings Municipal Museum was collected by Clyde Ley near Inland 5 Oct 1916 and described by Swenk (Bray et al 1986).
+Of four reports, only one is documented: the specimen on display at the Hastings Municipal Museum was collected by Clyde Ley near Inland 5 Oct 1916 and described by Swenk (Bray et al 1986).

 Images